 Encouraging the media and creative industry to share their time, knowledge and creativity to benefit charities, under-represented communities and young people.

 Professional development and career opportunities for diverse filmmakers.

 A recruitment and consultancy agency which helps young people aged 16-25 break into the media industry.

 The Creative Society, UK

-We strive to find the best possible outcomes for the young people we support.
+Striving to find the best possible outcomes for young people.

 SHINY connects diverse, emerging directors to the commercial video industry

 via annual awards, feedback and regular events.
 Find out more here.